sissa-data-science/DADApy/docs/source/utils.rst

 The utils module
 ==========================

-Inside the utils module one finds ...
+The utils module contains a variety of functions useful to the different classes of the package.

 .. automodule:: utils
     :members: